 I also have a very high opinion of the HED Tomcat wheels, which are tubeless ready and the WTB Byway 47mm tires fitted on them.
 The only let-down is the mechanical disc brakes.
 However, they still brake quite well, so you’ll have no problems stopping.

 Wheel Size: 27.5″ | Front Travel: 130mm | Rear Travel: 130mm | Gears: 8 | Head Tube Angle: 72

 Why should you buy this?
 The Kodiak Pro IE has some of the best components from the most proven companies and a mighty strong Bosch motor.

 How much will it cost?
 It’ll cost you around $5,000.

 Who is it for?
 For anyone who wants an electric bike that can still crush the most rugged of terrain.

 Why did we choose the Kodiak Pro IE?

+We believe it is the best mountain bike in eMTB section!
 Have you seen the “I Robot” movie?
 Well, the Kodiak Pro IE looks like something Will Smith would fight in that movie.
 Jokes aside, it’s a high-tech two-wheeler with full 130mm suspension and a 250W motor.

 The motor will support you until you reach 20MPH, and after that, you’re left alone with the SRAM EX1 8-speed drivetrain.
 It’s specifically made for eMTB’s, so you know it will work perfectly.